SarvikIIT/portfolio/README.md

 ## 👨‍💻 About Me

-I'm a 2nd-year IDD (Integrated Dual Degree) student in Electrical & Electronics Engineering at IIT BHU, passionate about high-performance C++ programming and competitive programming.
+I'm a 2nd-year Electrical Engineering student at IIT BHU, passionate about high-performance C++ programming and competitive programming.
 I love solving complex algorithmic problems and have a strong interest in quantitative finance.

 **Key Highlights:**
 - 🏆 **Competitive Programming Expert**: Active participant in Codeforces, CodeChef, and LeetCode